dPhish/Documentation/modules/detect/ioc.md

 # Main Page

 The `IOCs` section is a dashboard aggregating all Indicators of Compromise (IOCs) as extracted from the reported emails on the platform.
-The dashboard the following element:
+The dashboard includes the following elements:

 ![Detect-Phish ioc main!](../../assets/detect/ioc/main.png "Detect-Phish ioc main")

 ---

+## IOC Details:
 1. The total number of IoCs on the platform.
 2. Filter the listing using Email, Scan Type, or Scan Object.
 3. Export the IoCs as a CSV file.